aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 This fits very naturally with Isaiah’s language.

-The Hebrew word for “create” here — **bara** — means God is doing something **foundational**, something only He can do.
+The Hebrew word for “create” here — **bara** — means HaShem is doing something **foundational**, something only He can do.
 But the prophets often describe:

 * A **renewed Jerusalem**
 * A **restored land**